 Getting around by bike is earth friendly and efficient.
 We encourage safe biking as a way to decrease pollution and congestion.
 Riding a bike also improves your health and fitness.
 Here's what you need to know about bikes on campus.

 If you're planning to bring your own bike to campus, you must register it with Public Safety and receive a bike identification tag.
 Registration is free and helps to deter crime, identify lost or stolen bikes, and improve parking and safety across campus.
-Complete and return the Bike Registration Form (PDF) to Public Safety.
-For more information, read the Bicycle Registration Policy.
+Please register your bike with 529 Garage, which is a free North American bike registration service.

 Need to make a minor repair?
 A bike repair stand is located behind Stebbins Hall on Doble Campus.